Blog Tours: The Complete Guide To Virtual Book Tour Success

 - Sharing on social media

-- Personally informing your top fans
+- Personally informing your top fans or your book launch team

-- Sharing to your mailing list
+- Sharing it with your mailing list

 - Creating a tour schedule on your website with links